CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 done

-# (Optional) Create the label if it does not exist
+# (Optional) Create label if it doesn't exist

 echo "🆕 Creating missing label: $LABEL"